ThomasRoca/American-Community-Survey-Project/index.md

 ### ii.
 Data visualization using Microsoft PowerBI

+As another example of visualization, we showcase below what can be easily achieved by less advanced coders using Microsoft PowerBI.
+It allows to build dahsboard in minutes when you would need hours or days to code it from scratch.
+We used the same indicator we requested from the API in python.
+The CSV file is store in this GitHub repo and accessible [here](https://github.com/ThomasRoca/American-Community-Survey-Project/blob/master/ACS_broadband.csv).
+Note that the data source the PowerBi visualization below uses is the one hosted in this repo as PowerBI can connect to remote data sources.

+<iframe width="600" height="373.5" src="https://msit.powerbi.com/view?r=eyJrIjoiOTRkNzc2OGQtN2ExYi00NDgyLTk1ZTQtYTY3YTNmNTMyYThlIiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9" frameborder="0" allowFullScreen="true"></iframe>

 ## 3. Example of query using JavaScript

 ### i.
 Simple visualization with d3.js